MadhuraBelsare1/card-developer/docs/release-notes/card/card_sandbox.md

       ]
   }
 ```

-### Cardholder Search with SSN/tax ID and last name
+### Debit Details v2: Cardholder search using SSN or tax ID and last name
-Returns cardholder records using SSN/tax id and last name only in the request.
+This case retrieves the cardholder information using SSN or tax id and last name.

 #### Request
 **HTTP Method:** POST